 Our GIS Certificate includes a 12-credit course series to account for the diversity of backgrounds, needs, and computer experience of the students.
 The target audience is non-traditional students, e.g. professionals from the private and public sectors, educators, local town government officials, etc., with and without an academic degree.
 The GIS Certificate is also available for 'regular' students wanting 'formal' GIS training without completing our GIS Minor.

 The GIS Certificate is awarded through Graduate & Continuing Education; however, coursework may be taken during the day or evening offerings.
 Some coursework from other institutions may be accepted in transfer after review by the Certificate Director.

-“It was a privilege to work with the supportive and knowledgeable faculty in the WSU Geography department.
+“It was a privilege to work with the supportive and knowledgeable faculty in the WSU Geography and Regional Planning department.
 I appreciated that they always made time for me if I was having trouble with something.
 In fact, I still feel supported even several years later.
 I really feel like I became part of a community.”- Peter Vancini, 2014

 “The Certificate gave me the recognition of my skills in the engineering profession and was useful to my company for marketing me as a GIS professional.”- Kristine Baker, 2010